adeason/openafs/doc/process/commit-messages.md

   understandable on its own.

-* References to previous commits by SHA-1 and commit subject if this commit fixes a regression or issue from the prevous commit.
+* References to previous commits by SHA-1 and commit subject if this commit fixes a regression or issue from the previous commit.

 * Specific mentions of any new commands or public interfaces.